DLeifert1007/Project2/README.md

 ### **Results**
 - **Initial Model:** The model achieved a balanced accuracy score of 33.3%.
 - **After Undersampling:** The accuracy score dropped to 33.2%.
-- **After Hyperparameter Tuning:** Balanced acurracy score dropped to 33.4%.
+- **After Hyperparameter Tuning:** Balanced accurracy score came to 33.4%.
 Undersampling was not included in the tuned model as it didn't show any improvement in accuracy.

 ### **Insights**
 The results suggest that the SSEM dataset is likely generated randomly, lacking meaningful relationships between features and target variables.
 This significantly impacts the model's ability to learn and predict effectively.